PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/34/answer-0-1-2(1).md

-The issue is occurring because the groupby operation is failing when it encounters an ambiguous timestamp on the clock change day in Cuba.
-This is because the pd.Grouper does not handle ambiguous times correctly.
+The issue appears to be caused by using the `date_range` function with ambiguous times on the clock change day in Cuba.
+To fix this issue, we can replace the `date_range` function with `date_range_safe`, which is a safe version of `date_range` that handles ambiguous times correctly.

-To fix this issue, we can modify the code in the `_get_time_bins` method.
-Instead of using the `date_range` function to generate the labels, we can use the `ax.values` array to create the labels manually.

-Here's the fixed code:
+Here is the fixed code:

 ```python
 def _get_time_bins(self, ax):